As a freelancer, how do you save for the future when income does not come in regularly? I did, so you can actually do it, too.

 How Did I Manage

 Prayers.
 I don’t know about you, but I believe in God and I prayed.
 And every time I have a pressing need, I present it to God.
 And in just a day or a few days, I land a project or I get paid for an outstanding debt.
-And oh, I tithe.
+Somehow, God finds a way to provide for my current need–in whatever form.
+And another thing that I do, I give my tithes.

 Preparing for the Future